wordshaker/jesswhite_4/_posts/2018-04-09-impactfuldashboardspart1-post.md

 * **What are the KPI’s / SLAs?**

 Back to Key Performance indicators!
 These might not be apparent from the "what success looks like" conversation.
-Further to this, there may be separate KPI's that need to be considered at this level.
+Further to this, there may be separate KPIs that need to be considered at this level.

 SLAs are <a href="https://en.wikipedia.org/wiki/Service-level_agreement" rel="noreferrer" target="_blank">Service Level Agreements</a>.
 They may be determined by internal or external relationships.
 It's a contract for how your app / feature / system / hosting etc. is expected to perform outwardly.
 You may have an obligation to only have a certain amount of downtime, or to a certain response time for example.
 Breaking SLAs is not only a problem for reputation, but it can have a financial impact as well, be it through fines or losing partners.

-As part of this you may want to find out who should be informed if these KPI's aren't met or SLAs are broken.
+As part of this you may want to find out who should be informed if these KPIs aren't met or SLAs are broken.
 Also, what action should be taken, if any.
 What is the impact?

 * **What are the base metrics we would normally use for this?**